airbr/golang-hugo-blog/content/posts/usb-rubber-ducky.md

 **Left: v3 of USB Rubber Ducky, Right: v1**

-Example Hello World Script with Ducky Script 3.0, using the Button feature to initiate payload afte the button is pressed.
+Example Hello World Script with Ducky Script 3.0, using the Button feature to initiate payload after the button is pressed.

 This program opens a text edit program on MacOS and inputs the text including the Lorem Ipsum.